 There are no shortage of products on the market that claim to make you smarter, but what if what if you could just incorporate a few simple things into your life that would benefit both your body and mind.
-Following are seven easy-to-incorporate (literally) tips fight inflammation, improve circulation, and support brain health.1
+Following are seven easy-to-incorporate (literally) tips to improve digestion, fight inflammation, improve circulation, and support brain health.1

 1. Eat blueberries. (frozen organic), 2-3 oz daily.
 Great source of anthocyanins (the flavonoid that makes blueberries blue) that support circulation to the heart and body.
 Bonus.